LIFE COACH Peter Cunningham

 This skill will change your life if you commit to changing the real meaning and break the story and the pattern.
 Be careful of the meaning of the label we make to the meaning.
-For example- one might say "my life is over for past 7 years because my boyfriend left me".
-We are the producer of our play.
-Is it a drama or a love story?We need to Put our past in a file and write a new one.
+For example, one might say "my life has been over for past the 5 years because my boyfriend left me".
+Remember, We are the producer of our play.
+Is it a drama or a love story?We need to Put our past in a file and write a new meaning.

 We don’t want to drive into the future while looking into our rear view mirror do we?